-Nearly every industry is using the technique of supercomputing to solve some of humanity's most amazing challenges - from finding cures for long-standing diseases, to deciphering the latest problems in quantum physics.
+High performance computing (HPC) is changing the computer industry as we know it.
+HPC is high-speed process to solve computational problems for industry and the scientific community, including humanity's most amazing challenges - from finding cures for long-standing diseases, to deciphering the latest problems in quantum physics.